-That means every business owner has to fulfil following roles:
+That means every business owner has to fulfil the following roles:

-The thing is, each of those doesn’t really like the other.
+The thing is, each of those doesn’t like the other.
 The entrepreneur is always looking for the new, the right idea.
-He is a dreamer, imagining the next big thing and constantly looking to grow and bring new change.
+He is a dreamer, imagining the next big thing and continually looking to grow and bring a new change.
 While the manager has enough with how things are right now.
-He wants it all to run smooth and doesn’t like constant changes.
-For him it is important to create structure and processes and any change causes a problem.
-The technician on the other hand, doesn’t really care about any of it as long as his job is done by the end of the day.
+He wants it all to run smoothly and doesn’t like constant changes.
+For him, it is essential to create structure and processes, and any change causes a problem.
+The technician, on the other hand, doesn’t care about any of it as long as his job is done by the end of the day.
 He creates his list and works each item off.
 When it is all done, everything is fine.

-A common scenario I find in new clients is what I call the technician game.
+A typical scenario I find in new clients is what I call the technician game.
 After the initial setup of the company, the technician takes over.
 At the beginning everything is great.
-It is the technicians job to do the work and nothing is too much.
-Everything is seen optimistic and so the technician works ten, twelve, fourteen hours a day, seven days a week.
+It is the technician’s job to do the work, and nothing is too much.
+Everything is seen optimistic, and so the technician works ten, twelve, fourteen hours a day, seven days a week.
 He even works on holidays if required.
 All his thoughts and feelings are around the new business.
-He is consumed, totally immersed and does whatever it takes to keep the business alive.
-You can spot a new business run by a technician easily – the owner and the business are one and the same thing.
+He is consumed, totally emerged and does whatever it takes to keep the business alive.
+You can spot a new business run by a technician easily – the owner and the business are the same things.
 If you remove the owner, the business will disappear.

 The Second Stage

-We get lost in our day to day work and we miss the switch.
+We get lost in our day to day work, and we miss the switch.
 Or we are scared and worry that others can never do it as well as we do.
-We just can’t get out of our current role, but it is important to understand that a business owner presents all roles at all stages of the business.
-Only if you think like an entrepreneur, develop structure like a manager and work like a technician at every stage will you be able to manage the change with ease.
-If you fall into one corner you will struggle to make it big and survive.
-And lets be clear, the only real way to survive is by growing and making it big.
+We can’t get out of our current role, but it is essential to understand that a business owner presents all roles at all stages of the business.
+Only if you think like an entrepreneur, develop structure like a manager and work as a technician at every stage will you be able to manage the change with ease.
+If you fall into one corner, you will struggle to make it big and survive.
+And let’s be clear, the only real way to survive is by growing and making it big.

 If you struggle with the technician syndrome, lost the drive and struggle to make it every day, get yourself a good business coach.
 He should be able to help you to see the other side and to gain a new perspective.
 Working 16 hours a day is not the end and not the solution.